 Pain and resistive underwater exercise

-The abstract went on to say how effective resistive underwater exercise is combined with traditional physiotherapy.
+Resistive underwater exercise can be effective in treating JIA pain, especially when combined with traditional physiotherapy.
 Sadly, most children and young people will not have access to hydrotherapy pools so we have listed some exercises you can do in a regular swimming pool.
 Please check with your physio/specialist nurse that these exercises are suitable for your child.

 Many types of conditions greatly benefit from pool exercise, including arthritis and it can be a fun and sociable way to exercise.
 The pool environment also reduces the risk of falls when compared to exercise on land.
 The buoyancy of the water supports a portion of your body weight making it easier to move in the water and improve your flexibility.
 The water also provides resistance to movements, which helps to strengthen muscles.